ccniuj/optimistic-rollup-example-erc20/README.md

 Make sure all the tests related to `L1 <--> L2 Communication` passed before you continue.

-> It might take a while (~ 120s) for Optimism to be fully operatable.
-If you fail all the test, try again later or rebuild Optimism from the source again.
+> It might take a while (~ 120s) for Optimistic Ethereum to be fully operatable.
+If you fail all the test, try again later or rebuild Optimistic Ethereum from the source again.

 ## Deploy ERC20 and Gateway Contracts